Mary River (Northern Territory): History

-The traditional owners of the area are the Wulwulam people.
+The traditional owners of the area are the Wulwulam people in the south and the Limilngan people in the Northern floodplain country.

 The river was named by John McDouall Stuart in 1862.
 He wrote in his diary "Country burning all round.
 Lat 13°38'24".
 This branch I have named the Mary, in honour of Miss Mary Chambers."
 Stuart always believed that the Mary was a branch of the Adelaide river and always referred to it as "The Mary, Adelaide river".